-If you love piling the spice on heavy, chances are you're already aware of the flavorful wonders of hot sauce — we're big fans of Sriracha and Tabasco over here.
+If you love piling the spice on heavy, chances are you're already aware of the flavorful wonders of hot sauce — we're big fans of sriracha and Tabasco over here.
 But hot sauce offers more than a little kick to your senses, it can actually be a tasty resource for successful weight loss.
-Here are four reasons to get spicy.
+Here are five reasons to get spicy.

 - It doesn't pack on the calories: While certain condiments offer plentiful flavor, hot sauce does the same at a fraction of the calories.
-It varies from brand to brand, but most hot sauces only weigh in at approximately six calories per tablespoon.
+It varies from brand to brand, but most hot sauces are approximately six calories per tablespoon.

 - It kicks up your metabolism: Hot sauce offers a boost of vitamin C and capsaicin, a compound found in hot peppers that is responsible for the serious heat.
 But even better than sheer flavor factor, vitamin C and capsaicin have both been shown to assist in revving up your metabolism.

 - It helps with aging: A large study recently confirmed that individuals who ate spicy food on the regular were more likely to live longer than those who don't.